-Louisville, Texas Tech win their NCAA super regional openers
+Michigan, Duke stun top 2 seeds; Texas Tech, Cards also win

 —Texas Tech’s Micah Dallas ran his record to 7-0, striking out nine and allowing two earned runs in five innings.

-— Tech’s John McMillon went two innings and struck out three, including the last two batters in the ninth, after the Cowboys pulled within a run in the eighth.
+—Tech’s John McMillon went two innings and struck out three, including the last two batters in the ninth, after the Cowboys pulled within a run in the eighth.